-The common warrant liability and the pre-funded warrant liability will be adjusted to fair value at each subsequent balance sheet date until the warrants are settled.
-Changes in fair value of the warrant liabilities are recognized as a component of other income (expense), net in the statement of operations and comprehensive loss.
+The common warrant liability will be adjusted to estimated fair value at each balance sheet date until the warrants are settled.
+Changes in the estimated fair value of the warrant liabilities are recognized as a component of other income (expense), net in the statement of operations and comprehensive loss.